-The Brookeville Schoolhouse dates back to the early 1860’s and is one of the few remaining schools that were present at the inception of Montgomery County Public Schools.
+This historic building dates to the early 1830s and was purchased by Montgomery County Public Schools in the 1860s when Maryland established free public schools for white students.
 Montgomery County Public Schools purchased the building from the Trustees of the Methodist-Episcopal Church that was located on what is now North Street.
-The Brookeville Schoolhouse is a classic example of the first one-room public schools and was in continuous use until the 1920’s when it was replaced by a new, larger school.
-After that, the building was used a private residence and was abandoned for several decades.
-The Town of Brookeville acquired the property from the estate of Dr. Howell J. Howard, Jr., whose parents were African-American educators who taught in Washington, D.C. and Montgomery County.
+The Brookeville Schoolhouse is a classic example of the first one-room public school and was in continuous use until the 1920’s when it was replaced by a new, larger school.
+After that, the building was used as a private residence and was abandoned for several decades.
+The Town of Brookeville acquired the property from the estate of Dr. Howell J. Howard, Jr., whose parents were African American educators who taught in Washington, D.C., and Montgomery County.
 In 1997, the Town of Brookeville received a $1,000 grant from the Montgomery County Historic Preservation Commission to develop a restoration plan for the building.

 In 2001, a small Save the Brookeville Schoolhouse Committee (SBSC) was formed to manage the project and ultimately develop recommendations for how the restored schoolhouse will be used.
 The SBSC organized and held a very successful and energetic “volunteer day” in November 2001 to clean out the interior of the building, do site clearing, excavate around the foundation, and meet other volunteers.
 Volunteers came from not only within the town but also from all over the greater Olney, Sandy Spring, Brookeville area.

 In 2003, The Town applied and was awarded a grant from the Maryland Project Open Space Program for $17,000 for the restoration project.
 At the same time, the Town had budgeted a total of $27,000 in capital funds toward the project in the 2003-2004 budget.